ChristianHeiny/ProgrammingAssignment2/README.md

     x  # Return 'x'
   }

-  # Function to get the cached inverse
-  getInverse <- function() {
-    inverse  # Return 'inverse'
-  }

-  # Function to compute the inverse of the matrix
+  # Function to compute the inverse of the matrix (cacheable version)
   cacheSolve <- function(...) {
     # Check if the cached inverse is up-to-date
     if (!is.null(inverse)) {